TheDorkKnightRises/TheDorkKnightRises.github.io/_posts/2016-02-03-Going-On-An-Adventure.md

 author: The Dork Knight Rises
 ---

-> <p>Then something Tookish woke up inside him, and he wished to go and see the great mountains, and hear the pine-trees and the waterfalls, and explore the caves, and wear a sword instead of a walking-stick</p>
+> <div size="8">Then something Tookish woke up inside him, and he wished to go and see the great mountains, and hear the pine-trees and the waterfalls, and explore the caves, and wear a sword instead of a walking-stick</div>

 <br>
 So if you are a developer/coding enthusiast living in India, you may have heard about this:<br>